-Here are some tips on how to use this space, whether you engage via a web browser, or through the custom mobile app — EDC Hub — that we are developing for public release soon.
+Here are some tips on how to use this space, whether you engage via a web browser, or through the custom mobile app — EDC Hub — that we’ve developed for both iOS and Android devices.
 Keep in mind that everything that happens here depends on trust and mutual accountability.
 Please review our Code of Conduct before using this platform, which we expect everyone to abide by.

 Your Profile brings together and lets you manage everything you’ve shared on the site.
 We invite you to take a moment to say a little more about What Brings You Here.
 You can adjust the privacy of the details in your profile, which is accessible via your public posts or via the Members directory.

 Communicate with other members using Messages, an alternative to email.
 You can use this feature to engage with other individuals, more than one person, or entire groups.
 Configure your Notifications for messages and other platform activity via your account Settings.

 The Timeline is a place to share quick thoughts or riffs — interesting news, links, images, or documents, ordered by time instead of algorithm.
 You can choose to make these public or private posts using the privacy settings.
 You can also use the @ to tag anyone else on the platform.

 There are many Groups that members can join; you are welcome to create a group of your own, and invite others to join you here.
 Groups are set up to share their own discussions and resources.
 Think of this as a platform for organizing around topics and concerns of common interest.
 Read here for more about our thinking about groups We’ll gladly equip your group with a Video Room and collaborative file sharing, just let us know.